artlu99/alchemy-r2w3-week-10/README.md

 2. ✅ show each profile's Following profiles 🗸
       1. replace "recommendedProfiles" with "members of R2W3 community" based on Follows 🗸
 3. show comments on posts
+4. read from json for global config variables (e.g., initial wallet address)
+5. dark mode
-4. navbar / breadcrumbs at top/bottom of page
+6. navbar / breadcrumbs at top/bottom of page (e.g., quick links to Lenster)
-5. Lit Protocol SDK to token-gate access for MintKudos token holders
+7. Lit Protocol SDK to token-gate access for MintKudos token holders
-6. paging of API call results
+8. paging of API call results
+   1. show other (arbitrary) profile attributes set by dApps, such as the list of attributes
-7. replace Lens API call to get NFTs, with Alchemy NFT API call (slightly cleaner, simpler)
+9. replace Lens API call to get NFTs, with Alchemy NFT API call (slightly cleaner, simpler)

 ## Links
 * Week 10 kick-off [tweet](https://twitter.com/thatguyintech/status/1547585019983499268) by [@thatguyintech](https://twitter.com/thatguyintech)